danjac/radiofeed-app/README.md

 Use the Django shell or relevant commands to set up an admin user, and set the default Site to point to your domain.
 You can then run *loaddata* and *sync_podcast_feeds* commands to add the categories and podcasts and sync the RSS feeds.

-## Deployment

-This application uses Ansible for deployment (tested on version 2.10.3).
-See instructions above for creating a secure environment secrets file.

 To deploy just run:

 > ansible-playbook deploy.yml